ka83753/SimpleNodeApp/README.md

 SimpleNodeApp
 =============

-This is a simple NodeJS application and a distelli manifest file that can be used to deploy your application to any server using  <a href="http://www.distelli.com" target="_blank">Distelli</a>.
+This is a simple NodeJS application and a Distelli manifest file that can be used to deploy your application to any server using  <a href="http://www.distelli.com" target="_blank">Distelli</a>.

 PreRequisites:
 ---------------